Data Analytics ROI Calculator

 Business scale

-Revenue at risk per decisionthe percentage of annual revenue that could be affected by each key business decision.
-Keep this conservative - most decisions affect 1 to 5% of revenue.
+Annual revenue anchors all calculations.
+Revenue at risk per decision is the percentage of annual revenue that could be affected by each key business decision — keep it conservative, most decisions affect 1–5%.
+Key decisions per year is the count of high-stakes decisions relying on data.
+Click any value to type a number directly.

 Decision quality